thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration.md

 mainline at any given moment in time.

-This is one of the most critical practices to adopt to enable the fast flow of work through the value stream and getting close to the single piece flow similar to the manufacturing industry.
+This is one of the most critical practices to adopt to enable the fast flow of work through the value stream and getting close to the single-piece flow similar to the manufacturing industry.

 We say a team is in a state of Continuous Integration when: